-Guatemala country profile - BBC News
+Guatemala country profile

 More than 200,000 people - most of them civilians - were killed or disappeared.

-Despite an official finding that most atrocities were committed by the security forces, moves to bring those responsible to account have been slow.

-Guatemala is a country of striking features and a strong indigenous culture.
-Mountainous, heavily forested and dotted with Mayan ruins, lakes, volcanoes, orchids and exotic birds, Guatemala is one of the most beautiful countries in Central America.
+It is a country of striking features and a strong indigenous culture.
+It is mountainous, forested and dotted with Mayan ruins, lakes, volcanoes and orchids.

-The indigenous Maya make up about half of the population but human rights campaigners say they face extreme inequality and exclusion.
+The indigenous Maya make up about half of the population but rights campaigners say they face extreme inequality.

 The country is a major corridor for smuggling drugs.